 Best Compact Camera (point and shoot): my opinion

-I also recently added the Lumix LX100 II which is a rather interesting device because it is the 1st compact with a micro 4/3 sensor that remains really small (less than 400gr).
-In addition, the lens is very bright for beautiful pictures in low light and a beautiful depth of field for a camera of this size.
-But honestly, if a compact camera gets bigger than that with a micro 4/3 sensor, I would rather recommend to go for a mirrorless camera instead.
+I’ve also recently added the Lumix LX100 II, a rather interesting camera, as it’s the 1st compact with a micro 4/3 sensor that remains really small (less than 400gr).
+What’s more, the lens is very bright, for great low-light photos and depth-of-field for a camera of this size.

 P.S.
 This article contains affiliate links so if you buy a compact camera by clicking on one of our links, we will get a small commission.
 Please also note that we are not sponsored by any brand and this is our sincere opinion about the best compact cameras in 2023.
 Finally, you will not find any Amazon links in this article because we do not support the questionable ethics of this company.